xaiksan1/github-mcp-server/README.md

 ## License

 This project is licensed under the terms of the MIT open source license.
 Please refer to [MIT](./LICENSE) for the full terms.

+## Dark Fire AI Cyberpunk Theme

+To set up the Dark Fire AI Cyberpunk theme, follow these steps:

+1. Add the `index.html` file to your project.
+2. Add the `style.css` file to your project.
+3. Add the `script.js` file to your project.

+### Responsive Design Techniques

+The Dark Fire AI Cyberpunk theme uses the following responsive design techniques:

+- **CSS Media Queries**: The layout adapts to different screen sizes and devices.
+- **Flexible Grid Layouts**: The layout uses flexible grid layouts to ensure a consistent appearance across devices.

+### Accessibility Features

+The Dark Fire AI Cyberpunk theme includes the following accessibility features:

+- **Accessible Color Contrast**: The text and background colors have sufficient contrast to be readable by users with visual impairments.
+- **Alternative Text for Images**: Descriptive alt text is added to images to ensure that screen readers can convey the content to visually impaired users.
+- **Semantic HTML**: Appropriate HTML elements (e.g., `<header>`, `<nav>`, `<main>`, `<footer>`) are used to create a meaningful document structure that can be easily navigated by assistive technologies.
+- **Keyboard Accessibility**: All interactive elements (e.g., buttons, links, forms) can be accessed and operated using a keyboard.
+- **ARIA Roles and Attributes**: ARIA roles and attributes are used to provide additional context to assistive technologies.
+- **Captions and Transcripts for Multimedia**: Videos and audio content have captions and transcripts available for users with hearing impairments.

+### GitHub Repository

+For more information and to view the source code, visit the [GitHub Repository](https://github.com/xaiksan1/github-mcp-server).